• Skip to main content

 Jacksonville is actually the largest city in the U.S.

 It doesn't have the population of New York or Los Angeles, but when it comes to sheer physical size, Jacksonville beats them all.
-With over 840 square miles of dense suburbs, Jacksonville is larger than some countries.
-Wow!
+With over 840 squar of dense suburbs, Jacksonville is larger than some countries.
+Wow! e miles

 Citrus central